jackfrancisdalton/Monzo-Dashboard/README.md

 2. Navigate to the mock-monzo app directory and run `pnpm run generate:large` to generate mock data.
 3. Run `pnpm run dev` and access the app at `localhost:5173`.

->By default this will usw mock data.
+>By default this will use mock data.
 If you want to use dev mode with real data/Oauth flow do this:
 >1.
 Update `USE_REAL_MONZO_API` to `true` in the `.env.development`.
 >2.
 Run `docker compose --env-file .env.development -f docker-compose.dev.yaml up --build` to set up the Postgres container.
 >3.
 Then run `pnpm run dev`.